Economy of Senegal: Trade unions

 Democratic Union of Senegalese Workers (UTDS), The General Confederation Of Democratic Workers Of Senegal (CGTDS) and the National Union of Autonomous Trade Unions of Senegal (UNSAS).
 Mean wages were $0.99 per man-hour in 2009.

 Stock exchange

 Senegal's corporations are included in the Bourse Régionale des Valeurs Mobilières SA (BRVM), a regional stock exchange serving the following eight West African countries, and located in Abidjan, Cote d'Ivoire.

+Construction Sector

+In recent years, many construction sites have been halted by the Senegalese government for inspections.
+Investments account for 4% of GDP and employ nearly 200,000 people.